Direct dependencies between neurons explain activity

-This theory, our first main result, establishes a concrete connection between biological and artificial neurons: A real neuron with purely direct dependencies is equivalent to an artificial neuron with bias $b$, linear weights $w_i$, and logistic activation function (Fig.~\ref{fig_maxEnt}c).\cite{Hertz-01} Consequently, all other artificial neurons---for example, with rectified or piecewise linear activations---must implicitly assume higher-order dependencies and therefore interactions between their inputs.\cite{Yarotsky-01, Tao-01}
+Logistic models (and other generalized linear models) have been used extensively to study the statistical dependencies of neural activity on other neurons as well as latent variables like stimuli, behavior, and arousal.\cite{Pillow-01, Goris-01, Stevenson-01, Weber-01} In fact, these models have been shown to capture key phenomenological features of neuronal spiking and firing rates.\cite{Ostojic-01, Mensi-01, Churchland-01, Priebe-01} The maximum entropy principle adds to this context a concrete mathematical connection between biological and artificial neurons: a real neuron with purely direct dependencies is equivalent to an artificial neuron with bias $b$, linear weights $w_i$, and logistic activation function (Fig.~\ref{fig_maxEnt}c).\cite{Hertz-01} Consequently, all other models---for example, with different activation functions, dependencies on latent variables, temporal dependencies, or regularized parameters---must involve sources of order beyond direct dependencies.

 We are now prepared to study the amount of variability captured by direct dependencies.
-The total variability of a neuron is quantified by the entropy $S_\text{tot}$ of its output with no knowledge of the inputs.\cite{Strong-01} By contrast, the true entropy of a neuron $S_\text{true}$ quantifies the latent variability in its computation that cannot be explained by the inputs (Methods).\cite{Cover-01} With knowledge of only the direct dependencies, the entropy $S_\text{dir}$ of the minimal model in Eq.~(\ref{eq_P}) sits between these two extremes (Methods), yielding a hierarchy $S_\text{tot} \ge S_\text{dir} \ge S_\text{true} \ge 0$.
-In this way, the difference $S_\text{tot} - S_\text{dir}$ defines the amount of variability captured by direct dependencies, while the remaining variability $S_\text{dir}$ can only arise from higher-order dependencies or latent variables (Fig.~\ref{fig_maxEnt}d).\cite{Schneidman-02} Importantly, if the direct entropy $S_\text{dir}$ becomes small, then so too does the true entropy $S_\text{true}$.
-In this limit, the model (and thus the neuron itself) becomes equivalent to a McCulloch-Pitts (MP) neuron,\cite{Mcculloch-01} or a perceptron,\cite{Block-01} and all the variability is explained by direct dependencies.
+The total variability of a neuron is quantified by the entropy $S_\text{tot}$ of its output with no knowledge of the inputs.\cite{Strong-01} By contrast, the true entropy of a neuron $S_\text{true}$ quantifies the latent variability in its activity that cannot be explained by the inputs (Methods).\cite{Cover-01} With knowledge of only the direct dependencies, the entropy $S_\text{dir}$ of the minimal model in Eq.~(\ref{eq_P}) sits between these two extremes (Methods), yielding a hierarchy $S_\text{tot} \ge S_\text{dir} \ge S_\text{true} \ge 0$.
+In this way, the difference $S_\text{tot} - S_\text{dir}$ defines the amount of variability captured only by direct dependencies.
+The remaining variability $S_\text{dir}$ can arise from any other dependence on the inputs (including higher-order and time-delayed dependencies) or latent variables that are not included in the inputs (Fig.~\ref{fig_maxEnt}d).\cite{Schneidman-02} Importantly, if the direct entropy $S_\text{dir}$ becomes small, then so too does the true entropy $S_\text{true}$.
+In this limit, the model (and thus the neuron itself) becomes equivalent to a McCulloch-Pitts (MP) neuron,\cite{Mcculloch-01} or a perceptron,\cite{Block-01} and all the variability is explained by direct dependencies (Methods).